 Address: 31 Avenue George V, 75008 Paris

 This impressive hotel once served as a residence for Napoleon Bonaparte’s nephew and many of its rooms and its terrace have commanding views of the Eiffel Tower!
-The afternoon tea we experienced in its La Bauhinia lounge area was one of the most interesting and unique we’ve had in Paris.
+The afternoon tea we experienced in the La Bauhinia lounge area (now served in The Lounges) was one of the most interesting and unique we’ve had in Paris.
 Shangri-La just recently released a 100% vegan afternoon tea experience.
 Our vegan tea included 5 types of biscuits, 3 finger sandwiches, and 2 different scones with dairy-free clotted cream and jam.
 We would not have been able to guess it was vegan and everything tasted lighter with the removal of all the dairy, egg, and animal products.
 Even the Duval-Leroy champagne served with the vegan afternoon tea is vegan, which may not sound very impressive, but we learned that most champagnes are actually not vegan as animal-related fining agents are often used such as egg whites or gelatin.
 Shangri-La serve teas from the Dilmah tea line.
-Our vegan afternoon tea experience was actually organized by Stephanie Boutet-Fajol, a local Parisian who operates Sacrebleu Paris, and helps discerning travelers organize their trips and arranges bespoke itineraries and personal assistance for those traveling to the City of Lights.
-Bubbly and friendly Stephanie joined us for tea and explained to us how Shangri-La became a privileged partner of Sacrebleu Paris as she is often arranging vegetarian, vegan, and detox related itineraries for health-conscious visitors.
-Because of Stephanie, we also had the privilege of having tea with Pastry Chef Michaël Bartocetti who created the vegan afternoon tea and we enjoyed learning about the process of designing the vegan tea menu.
+Our vegan afternoon tea experience was organized by Stephanie Boutet-Fajol, a local Parisian who operates Sacrebleu Paris, and helps discerning travelers organize their trips and arranges bespoke itineraries and personal assistance for those traveling to the City of Lights.
+Because of friendly Stephanie, we also had the privilege of having tea with Pastry Chef Michaël Bartocetti who created the vegan afternoon tea and we enjoyed learning about the process of designing the vegan tea menu.
 Prices for the full vegan afternoon tea start at 45€.

 Address: 10 Avenue d’Iéna, 75116 Paris